sharadcodes/sharadcodes.github.io/_posts/2019-11-13-what-is-golang-and-how-to-install-it.md

 image: jedi.png
 date: '2019-11-13 12:00:00'
 ---
-What is Golang, the ins ans outs as well as its installation on Windows will be covered in this article.
+What is Golang, a quick intro as well as its installation on Windows will be covered in this article.
 However I will expand this article to linux installation as well.

 Let's get started